butjar/test-the-rest/src/README.md

 ```
 cd api
-npm api/test
+npm test
 ```

 By default the tests run against `http://127.0.0.1:8000`.
-Check the _Configurations_ section how to configure the test host and port for the test suite.
+Check the [Configurations section](../src#configurations) how to configure the test host and port for the test suite.

 ## What's missing